ROCm/HIP/docs/markdown/hip_faq.md

 A C++ dialect, hc is supported by the AMD HCC compiler.
 It provides C++ run time, C++ kernel-launch APIs (parallel_for_each), C++ kernel language, and several memory-management options, including pointers, arrays and array_view (with implicit data synchronization).
 It's intended to be a leading indicator of the ISO C++ standard.

-### What if I have a CUDA SDK installed but want to use HCC?
-If HIP sees the CUDA SDK installed at /usr/local/cuda, it assumes the platform is nvcc.
+### HIP detected my platform (hcc vs nvcc) incorrectly - what should I do?
+HIP will set the platform to HCC if it sees that the AMD graphics driver is installed and has detected an AMD GPU.
 Sometimes this isn't what you want - you can force HIP to recognize the platform by setting HIP_PLATFORM to hcc (or nvcc)
 ```
 export HIP_PLATFORM=hcc
 ```